Using typing.Self for Fluent Interfaces in Python

 The Problem with Legacy Self-Referencing Types

 PEP 673 standardizes this behavior for static analysis.
 It removes the need for manual type variable scoping.
-The following comparison highlights the reduction in boilerplate and the precision gained by modern typing.

 # For Python 3.10: from typing_extensions import Self